cauabernardino/gocomms/README.md

 - Database

 The API is configured to use MySQL database listening in the default port 3306.
-You can installed it directly accessing [here](https://dev.mysql.com/downloads/mysql/), or use it from a Docker image if you prefer, looking [here](https://hub.docker.com/_/mysql).
+You can install it directly accessing [here](https://dev.mysql.com/downloads/mysql/), or use it from a Docker image if you prefer, looking [here](https://hub.docker.com/_/mysql).

+The query for creating the database can be found in [database](/api/database).

 - API